Abstraction refers to the ability to make a class abstract in OOP. An

 - Any child class must either override the abstract method or declare itself abstract.

-otherwise, you would have a hierarchy of abstract classes that cannot be
+Eventually, a descendant class has to implement the abstract method; otherwise, you would have a hierarchy of abstract classes that cannot be instantiated.

 If Salary is extending Employee class then it is required to implement computePay() method as follows: